I tapped into the wisdom of library guru and author Mark Lefebvre to find out how you can get your books into libraries, too!

 Librarians are amazing!

-I’d like to thank all the librarians who took time out their busy days to help me put this together.
+I’d like to thank all the librarians who took time out of their busy days to help me put this article together.

 Library outreach extras

 - Libraries listen to their patrons—Ask your fans, street teams, and ARC readers to approach their local libraries (you can give them catalogs, etc. to take with them or mail)